tye-exe/EasyConfigurations/README.md

 if the path traverses any sub-keys, then they **must** be separated by a `.`.
 The `:` char **must not** be included.
 An
 example: `startup.updates.check`.

-The name of the enum instance can be anything, but I'd recommend having it match the yaml key.
+The name of the enum readingInstance can be anything, but I'd recommend having it match the yaml key.
 If you decide to use the yaml key, remember to swap `.` for `_`, as `.` aren't allowed in enum names.

 ___